rohit31a/Huffman_coding_file_compression/README.md

-# ZipItNow - Huffman Coding File Compression
+# Huffman Coding File Compression

-ZipItNow is a project based on Huffman Coding, a lossless compression algorithm implemented in C++.
+It is a project based on Huffman Coding, a lossless compression algorithm implemented in C++.
 It allows you to compress and decompress text files efficiently.

 ## How it Works